 The briefing paper proposes that policymakers adopt a two-pronged strategy in approaching the issue of reserves; firstly, as part of a multilateral supply management framework, and secondly to address critical food shortfalls in humanitarian emergencies.

 The paper argues that self-interest drives the current support for food reserves from the major industrialised and food exporting countries, which constrains their effective implementation as mechanisms for achieving food security.

 New Vision Needed

-"We need a bold new vision for food and agriculture policymaking," says Robin Willoughby, STWR's policy officer.
+"We need a bold new vision for food and agriculture policymaking," said STWR.
 "Food reserves should be employed as part of genuine multilateral cooperation between nations, rather than with the end aim of propping up the existing trade export regime that favours countries such as the US and EU."

 Any move towards the creation of multilaterally coordinated food reserves would likely need the adoption of a new international treaty and legal regime, the paper states.
 To address the democratic deficit that characterises a number of other institutional structures dealing with food and agriculture policy, STWR encourages sympathetic governments, UN agencies, civil society groups and farmers' organisations to push for a Global Convention on Food Security coordinated by the United Nations.

 The Convention could initiate a broader and more inclusive international dialogue on food and agriculture policies, and create a binding human rights framework to promote, protect and realise the Right to Food, says STWR.